bridgeburner-zz/bridgeburner.github.io/content/and-back.md

 You see, I like Ruby, but I absolutely adore Python.
-The [last time](my-blog-setup.html) I was on the hunt for a suitable framework, Jekyll and Octopress seemed a lot better conceived than their Python counterparts (because who am I to sit and muck about with themes and the like...html/css is too much effort).
+The [last time](my-blog-setup.html) I was on the hunt for a suitable framework, Jekyll and Octopress seemed better conceived aesthetically than their Python counterparts (because who am I to sit and muck about with themes and the like, html/css is too much effort).
 However, this time around I was *very* pleasantly surprised at the maturity of both [Nikola](http://getnikola.com/) and [Pelican](http://blog.getpelican.com/).